Introduction To Design Pattern Interview Questions And Answer

 The major drawbacks of using a singleton design pattern are:

-a) Singleton causes code to be tightly coupled.
-The singleton object is exposed globally and is available to a whole application.
+- The Singleton pattern results in tight coupling of code, as the Singleton object is globally exposed and accessible throughout the entire application.
 Thus, classes using this object become tightly coupled; any change in the global object will impact all other classes using it.

-d) Singleton principle can be violated by techniques such as cloning.
-If an application is running on multiple JVM’s, then, in this case, Singleton might be broken.
+- Techniques like cloning can violate the Singleton principle.
+If an application is running on multiple JVMs, then, in this case, Singleton might be broken.

 Answer:

-A builder design pattern is used to construct a complex object.
-It is designed to solve the issues with the factory and abstract design pattern.
+Developers use the builder design pattern to construct a complex object, as it addresses the challenges posed by the factory and abstract design patterns.

 Answer: